Stimulant Addiction Treatment in Marin County, California

 Common Types of Stimulants

-• Prescription Stimulants: Medications such as Adderall (amphetamine), Ritalin (methylphenidate), and Concerta (extended-release methylphenidate) are commonly prescribed to treat ADHD and narcolepsy.
-These medications can be highly effective when used as directed but have a high potential for abuse and addiction.
+• Prescription Stimulants: Prescription medications such as Adderall (amphetamine), Ritalin (methylphenidate), and Concerta (extended-release methylphenidate) are commonly prescribed to treat ADHD and narcolepsy.
+These medications can be highly effective when used as directed, but have a high potential for abuse and addiction.
+Amphetamine dependence is extremely common, and it often turns into a prescription stimulant use disorder.

-• Illegal Stimulants: Cocaine and methamphetamine are powerful illegal stimulants.
+• Illegal Stimulants: Cocaine and methamphetamine are powerful illicit drugs.
 Cocaine is often snorted or injected, while methamphetamine can be smoked, snorted, injected, or taken orally.
-Both drugs produce intense euphoria but are highly addictive and harmful.
+Both drugs produce intense stimulant effects such as euphoria, but are highly addictive and harmful.
+Cocaine addiction is very common, along with methamphetamine use disorder.

 • Other Stimulants: Substances like nicotine and caffeine are legal stimulants that are widely used.
-While not as potent as prescription or illegal stimulants, they can still lead to dependency and adverse health effects.
+While not as potent as prescription medications or illegal stimulants, they can still lead to stimulant dependence and adverse health effects.
 MDMA (Ecstasy) is another stimulant that also has hallucinogenic properties and is commonly used in social settings like clubs and parties.

-How Does Stimulant Abuse Impact the Brain and Body?
+How Does Stimulant Misuse Impact the Brain and Body?

-Stimulant abuse can cause significant and lasting changes to brain chemistry and physical health.
-Key impacts include:
+Stimulant abuse can cause significant and lasting changes to brain chemistry and physical health, and can also contribute to overdose deaths.
+Key impacts of stimulant misuse and stimulant addiction on the brain and body include:

 • Brain Chemistry Alterations: Chronic use of stimulants leads to changes in neurotransmitter systems, particularly dopamine and norepinephrine, which can impair the brain’s reward system and affect mood regulation.